 In order to contribute to this ultimate objective, ACTIF will fund projects that respond to one or more (maximum three) of the following intermediate outcomes.
 Projects do not need to contribute to all intermediate objectives.
-Rather, the list is meant to be representative and inclusive of various LGBTQ2I organizations in Canada and in the Global South and reflect the diversity of strategies employed to advance the human rights of LGBTQ2I people.
-Organizations can adapt these outcomes to better respond to the priorities identified with their partners.
+Rather, the list is meant to be representative and inclusive of the diversity of strategies employed to advance the human rights of LGBTQ2I people.
+Organizations can adapt these outcomes to better respond to the priorities identified with local communities and partners.